-The EU ETS is a cap and trade scheme, established in 2005, that restricts CO, emissions from the major emitting sectors in Europe.
-With over 11,000 installations and airlines, the scheme covers around 45% of the EU's greenhouse gas over 2005 levels by 2030.
+The EU ETS is a cap and trade scheme, established in 2005, that restricts CO_2 emissions from the major emitting sectors in Europe.
+With over 11,000 installations and airlines, the scheme covers around 45% of the EU's greenhouse gas a 43% reduction in emissions from the ETS sector over 2005 levels by 2030.